ga4gh/va-spec/docs/source/overview.rst

 Overview
 !!!!!!!!

-The **Variant Annotation Specification (VA-Spec)** is a standard developed by the Global Alliance for Genomic Health to facilitate and improve sharing of knowledge about molecular variations.
+The **Variant Annotation Specification (VA-Spec)** is a standard developed by the Global Alliance for Genomic Health to facilitate and improve sharing of knowledge about genetic variation.

-* It defines a **set of information models** to represent diverse kinds of statements about molecular variants - built as **profiles** that extend a foundational **core information model**.
+* It defines a **set of information models** to represent diverse kinds of statements about genetic variants - built as **profiles** that extend a foundational **core information model**.
 * It provides machine-readable **json-schema specifications** of these models, to support sharing and validation of data through APIs and other exchange mechanisms.
 * It provides a **modeling framework** through which data providers can build profiles for **new statement types**, or **extend existing profiles** with additional features.
 * It is based on the `SEPIO Modeling Framework <https://sepio-framework.github.io/sepio-linkml/about/>`_ - applying SEPIO's established models, conventions, and profiling methodology to produce these resources.